markhowellsmead/mhm-wp-speedtest/README.md

 #AJAX network speed tester

 ##Description
-Logs the response speed of a regular HTTP request for a static file.
+A WordPress extension which logs the response speed of a regular HTTP request for a static file.
+The request happens via asynchronous AJAX (JavaScript) and so does not block loading of the page.

 ##Usage
 Just install the plugin.
 This will then add a JavaScript file reference to the footer of every page. jQuery is not required.